mimo74/academic-kickstart/content/de/authors/admin/_index.md

 - Visitors
 ---

-i bring over three decades of development experience covering a wide range of environments, systems, methods and philosophies that passed by or stayed over the years.
+i bring over three decades of software development experience covering a wide range of environments, systems, methods and philosophies that passed by or stayed over the years.

 And still: i am hungry for more.